jsdelivrbot/PlugdjBot/README.md

-PlugdjBot
+plug.dj Bot
 =========
 A bot I made.
-For personal uses only
+For personal uses only.

 Commands:
 =========